LungsomLamnio/LocalRepo/README.md

-#this is our new local repo.
+# this is our new local repo.

+# Teacher
+Shradha Kapra

+# Student
+Lungsom Lamnio